 I'm also very interested in the theory of dependent record types.
-As it stands, using records in most proof assistants leads a lot to be desired, and I think that the experience could be radically improved.
+As it stands, using records in most proof assistants leaves a lot to be desired, and I believe that the experience could be radically improved.

 Finally, I have a long-running interest in mechanized category theory, and contribute to both agda-categories and the 1Lab.
-In particular, I am interested in how we can apply the tools of proof automation to tricky coherence problems to try and reduce some of the machine-induced suffering.
+In particular, I'm interested in how we can automate away tricky coherence problems to alleviate some of the machine-induced suffering.

-I have a BSc in Computer Science from UBC.
+I hold a BSc in Computer Science from the University of British Columbia.
 My other interests include bouldering, cycling, and running.
-I've run every street in Santa Barbara, CA!
+I've also run every street in my hometown of Santa Barbara, CA!

 WITS '22: Setting The Record Straight with Singletons [Recording]

 I discussed a solution to the "bundling" problem of record types in dependent type theory, and presented a lightweight solution that leveraged singleton types.